New Degree Programs and Graduate Certificates

 - Notification of the department or school’s intention to develop a new degree program, degree track, or certificate should be given to Paige Borden, Associate Provost for Academic Program Quality.

 - Develop a pre-proposal using the New Academic Degree Program Pre-proposal Form.
 Faculty should work with their college dean and the appropriate university graduate or undergraduate dean prior to submitting a pre-proposal to academic affairs.
 The pre-proposal form must be signed by the department chair or school director, the college dean, and the dean of undergraduate or graduate studies.

-- Submit signed New Degree Program Pre-Proposal to Paige Borden, Associate Provost for Academic Program Quality, Millican Hall 338 no later than:
+- Submit signed New Degree Program Pre-Proposal to Paige Borden, Associate Provost for Academic Program Quality, Millican Hall 338.

 - Once reviewed and approved by the provost or designee, the proposal is submitted for review by the Council of Academic Vice Presidents (CAVP) Academic Coordination Workgroup.
 The CAVP Academic Coordination Workgroup is a state-wide committee that examines new degree programs at the pre-proposal stage to determine the need, demand, duplication, and collaboration potential of the program within the Florida State University System.
 The CAVP review returns proposals with either comments or no comments.

 - Pre-proposals returned with comments from the CAVP workgroup are returned to the college/department for further review.
 If it is determined that the comments can be adequately addressed in the full-proposal, the proposed degree program can then be forwarded to the provost for inclusion on the UCF Work Plan.
 If it is determined that the comments cannot be adequately addressed in the full-proposal, it will be returned to the proposer for further information.

 - Pre-proposals returned with no comments from the CAVP Workgroup are recommended to the provost for inclusion on the next UCF Work Plan.
 The department may proceed to the development of a full-proposal.